 Cloudflare helps customers control their own traffic at the edge.
-One of two products that we introduced to empower customers to do so is Cloudflare Traffic Control.
-CC BY 2.0 image by Brian Hefele Traffic Control allows a customer to rate limit, shape or block traffic based on the
+One of two products that we introduced to empower customers to do so is Cloudflare Rate Limiting*.
+CC BY 2.0 image by Brian Hefele Rate Limiting allows a customer to rate limit, shape or block traffic based on the

 Cloudflare's investment into building a large global network protects our customers from DDoS attacks, secures them with our Web Application Firewall and Universal SSL, as well as improving performance through our CDN and the many network-level optimizations we're constantly iterating on.
 Building on these products, we just introduced Cloudflare Traffic.

 Today, we're introducing two new Cloudflare Traffic products to give customers control over how Cloudflare’s edge network handles their traffic, allowing them to shape and direct it for their specific needs.
 More than 10 trillion requests flow through Cloudflare every month.
 More than 4 million customers and 10% of

 We would like to share more details with our customers and readers on the internet outages that occurred this morning and earlier in the week, and what we are doing to prevent these from happening again.
 June 17 incident On June 17, at 08:32 UTC, our systems detected a

 The World Cup is, at once, exhilarating and agonizing, and not just for those lucky souls in Rio or Manaus, folks working from home, or anyone else sitting happily in front of a TV.
 I’m talking about the quiet victories and silent pains loyal fans everywhere experience week

 CloudFlare is based in San Francisco, California, USA but we serve a global audience.
 Every minute of every day we send and receive traffic from nearly all of the world's networks.
 Beyond traffic to our service, our customers also come from around the world.
 To better understand where